Battle of the Atlantic Story

 Life at Sea

-For the men who crewed the merchant ships and warships, life at sea was a test of endurance, courage, and fellowship — on both sides of the conflict.
+For the crews of merchant ships and warships, life at sea tested endurance, courage and fellowship, qualities forged on both sides of the conflict.

 Remember Those Who Served→CONVOY IDENTIFICATION